AKHughes1994/polkat/README.md

 #### RMSYNTH

-This step automates going from images to fluxes for arbitrary point sources.
-Please verify the fluxes make sense.
+The RMSYNTH step automates the process of extracting fluxes and polarization properties from images for arbitrary point sources. **Please verify that the resulting fluxes and measurements are physically reasonable for your science case.**

-**What it does:**
+**What this step does:**

-1. Fits target MFS/channelized/snapshot images with user-specified Gaussians using the casa task `imfit`.
+1. Fits target MFS, channelized, and/or snapshot images with user-specified Gaussians using the CASA task `imfit`.
 2. If `CAL_1GC_DIAGNOSTICS = True`, quantifies systematic calibration effects via image-plane analysis of calibrators.
-3. Runs RM Synthesis on every Gaussian component from every target, extracting polarization angles/rotation measures.
+3. Runs RM Synthesis on every Gaussian component from every target, extracting polarization angles and rotation measures.
-4. Runs ALBUS to get ionospheric RM for post-processing corrections.
-ALBUS may fail randomly; rerun or change `RED_TYPE = RI_G03` to `RED_TYPE = RI_G01` in `config.py`.
+4. Runs ALBUS to estimate the ionospheric RM for post-processing corrections.
+(Note: ALBUS may fail randomly; if so, rerun or change `RED_TYPE = RI_G03` to `RED_TYPE = RI_G01` in `config.py`.)

-Modify `data/rmsynth/rmsynth_info.json` as needed.
-Example:
+You may need to modify `data/rmsynth/rmsynth_info.json` to match your dataset.
+Example configuration:

 ```json
 {